-9164 -- Day Care costs in excess of the Integrated Program/ACD Funded Program
+9164 -- Day Care costs in excess of the Integrated Program/ECE Funded Program

 Report all costs of day care in excess of the approved duration of your Integrated program.
 For example, if the Day Care program operates from 7 a.m. to 5 p.m.
 (10 hours) and the Integrated program operates from 9 a.m. to 2 p.m.
 (5 hours), report the costs of the 5 hours of Day Care operation in Program Code 9164.
-If your agency is funded by the Agency for Child Development (ACD), report all costs, revenues and related statistical data in Program Code 9164.
+If your agency is funded by the Division of Early Care and Education (ECE), report all costs, revenues and related statistical data in Program Code 9164.